ivan-hc/AM/README.md

 `sudo /opt/$PROGRAM/remove`

 # Important
-### The programs installed with "AM" are official software in binary format or packaged as AppImage, their launchers are mostly the original ones, because of this they may conflict with / overwrite those of the same programs installed from the repository of your Linux distribution!
+#### The programs installed with "AM" are official software in binary format or packaged as AppImage, their launchers are mostly the original ones, because of this they may conflict with / overwrite those of the same programs installed from the repository of your Linux distribution!
 For example, if you install LibreOffice (any version) from "AM", the binary /opt/libreoffice/libreoffice is linked to /usr/local/bin as "libreoffice"	and it has its own launchers in /usr/share/applications (libreoffice.desktop, libreoffice-base.desktop, libreoffice-writer.desktop... etcetera).
 If you already have an existing installation of LibreOffice from your package manager (APT / DNF / PacMan, Zypper ...), that won't work.
 There could also be more launchers in the application menu (if they have different names from the aforementioned, for example org.libreoffice.desktop, org.libreogffice.base.desktop ...) or they could be overwritten and recall the latest version installed (in our case the one coming from "AM").

-## So do not install programs from "AM" and your package manager together!
+#### So do not install programs from "AM" and your package manager together!
 Use ONLY the version you trust the most!
-## Install LibreOffice only from your package manager or only from "AM".
+#### Install LibreOffice only from your package manager or only from "AM".
 Never together!

-The same applies to all other installed programs.
+### The same applies to all other installed programs.

 However, it is possible to solve the problem by customizing the scripts, perhaps assigning them a specific version of the software that will never be updated.
-"AM" tries to manage only the latest version of each program, but fixed versions can be added to the repository, [if required](https://github.com/ivan-hc/AM-application-manager/pulls).
+"AM" tries to manage only the latest version of each program, but fixed versions also can be added to the repository, [if required](https://github.com/ivan-hc/AM-application-manager/pulls), you just have to ask.

 # Disclaimer
 "AM" itself works well, but there are a few things to consider before, after and during use: